 38 Special Ammo FAQ

-What is the best 38 Special Ammo used for?
+QUESTION: What is 38 Special Ammo used for?

 While its popularity has declined over the years due to higher capacity handguns like the 9mm, the ammunition has traditionally been most popular among US police departments nationwide.